 Park and Recreational Facilities

 Ms. Derby next reviewed the history of the Julia Ideson Plaza, also known as the Central Library Plaza (the “Plaza”).
-She noted that the Authority had previously contracted with the Project for Public Spaces in the amount of $50,800 to evaluate the space and provide plans for the Plaza.
-Ms. Derby reviewed a proposal from Lauren Griffith & Associates (“LGA”) for preparation of a master plan for the project and a food feasibility study in the amount of $35,960.
+She noted that the Authority had previously contracted with the Project for Public Spaces in the amount of $50,800 to evaluate the space and provide conceptual plans for the Plaza.
+Ms. Derby reviewed a proposal from Lauren Griffith & Associates (“LGA”) for the design of a master plan for the project and a food feasibility study in the amount of $35,960.
 After discussion, Director Flowers moved that the Board approve the proposal from LGA in an amount not to exceed $35,960.
 Director Odom seconded the motion and it carried by unanimous vote.

 HOUSTON DOWNTOWN MANAGEMENT DISTRICT